UK Stocks-Factors to watch on May 21

-May 21 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 33 points lower on Thursday, according to financial bookmakers.
+May 21 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 33 points lower on Thursday, according to financial bookmakers with futures down 0.6% ahead of cash markets open.

+* SHELL: Shell has evacuated its foreign staff, numbering around 60, from Iraq's Basra Gas Co and flew them out of Iraq on Wednesday, two Basra Gas executives told Reuters.

+* EASYJET: British low-cost airline easyJet EZJ.L said it would restart a small number of flights on June 15, becoming the latest airline to plan for the return of European travel by making face masks mandatory onboard.

 * BOE: Bank of England Governor Andrew Bailey said he was less opposed to negative interest rates than before the coronavirus crisis escalated, but that there were "mixed reviews" about how well they had worked for other central banks.